canonical/gatus-k8s-operator/README.md

 Currently, the charm supports Mattermost alerting.

 Since alerts use webhook URLs that can be sensitive (anyone with the URL can send a message), they are configured using Juju secrets.
-To do so, create a secret with a `mattermost-webhook-id` key and add that secret ID to the `juju-secret` charm config.
+To do so, create a secret with a `mattermost-webhook-url` key and add that secret ID to the `juju-secret` charm config.
 The charm unpacks the secret and passes it as an environment variable to the rock script.